-Breaking: Service Chiefs in Aso Rock - Nigeria Today
+Updated: Defence, Army Chiefs, Finance Minister meet in Aso Rock - Nigeria Today

 By Levinus Nwabughiogu

-The post Breaking: Service Chiefs in Aso Rock appeared first on Vanguard News.
+The post Updated: Defence, Army Chiefs, Finance Minister meet in Aso Rock appeared first on Vanguard News.

 This post was syndicated from Vanguard News.
 Click here to read the full text on the original website.Do you ever have any question about anything you wish to ask and get answer?
 Click here to ask

-Note: Updated: Defence, Army Chiefs, Finance Minister meet in Aso Rock